Joan Straumanis

 Developed, inspected, evaluated study abroad programs, Sydney and Melbourne; Rollins College, Lehigh University, Antioch College, 1987 – 1998.

-Professional meetings about establishing educational exchanges, Moscow, St. Petersburg; American Association of Colleges and Universities, 1993.
+Establishing educational exchanges, Moscow, St. Petersburg; Association of American Colleges and Universities, 1993.

-Arranged reciprocal visit of Russian faculty member to teach at Rollins College, funded by Rotary Clubs of Central Florida, 1989 – 1990.
+Arranged visit of Ukrainian faculty member to teach at Rollins College, funded by Rotary Clubs of Central Florida, 1989 – 1990.

 Mexico